Inbibo/shift_docs/docs/getting_started/basics/authoring.md

 # Workflow Authoring

 This page is dedicated to explain the most basic steps for creating a Shift workflow.
-When launching Shift, an new empty board is opened where nodes and connections can be added to start building the workflow.
+When launching Shift, a new empty board is opened where nodes and connections can be added to start building the workflow.

 ## Creating a Node